NI political parties need to get on with doing the right thing: Blair

 Former US secretary of state Hillary Clinton, who is hosting the Agreement 25 conference as part of her role as chancellor at Queen’s University in Belfast, chaired the panel discussion between the three former leaders.

-Political and civic leaders from across the UK and Ireland – including Catholic primate Eamon Martin and former president Mary Robinson – were among those who attended a banquet at Belfast City Hall as part of the events on Monday evening.
+Mr and Mrs Clinton were among political and civic leaders from across the UK and Ireland – including Senator George Mitchell, Secretary of State Chris Heaton-Harris, Catholic primate Eamon Martin and former Irish presidents Mary McAleese and Mary Robinson – who attended a banquet at Belfast City Hall as part of the events on Monday evening.

 Prime Minister Rishi Sunak and Taoiseach Leo Varadkar are due to attend the conference later in the week.